sharktacos/OpenColorIO-configs/docs/Mari.md

 ![mari1](img/mari1.jpg)

-In the Mari prefs (edit > Preferences, color tab) set *Color Swatches and Pickers* to “color picking” rather than "OCIO".
-This will allow for picking of raw colors (which we need to avoid having colors over 1 in our albedo textures), but viewing the color swatches adjusted to how they will appear in the display space.
+In the Mari prefs (edit > Preferences, color tab) set *Color Swatches and Pickers* to “color manager” rather than "OCIO".
+This give a precise match to the canvas and image viewers, allowing for picking of raw colors (which we need to avoid having colors over 1 in our albedo textures), but viewing the color swatches adjusted to how they will appear in the display space.

 ![mari2](img/mari2.jpg)